Indonesian Australians: Colonial period migration

-1940s—1990s
+1940s–1990s

-Beginning in 1942, thousands of Indonesians fled the Japanese occupation of Indonesia and took refuge in Australia.
+Beginning in 1942, thousands of Indonesians fled the Japanese occupation of the Dutch East Indies and took refuge in Australia.
 Exact landing statistics were not kept due to the chaotic nature of their migration, but after the war, 3,768 repatriated to Indonesia on Australian government-provided ships.

 In the 1950s, roughly 10,000 people from the former Dutch colony of the Dutch East Indies (Indonesia), who held Dutch citizenship and previously settled in the Netherlands, migrated to Australia, bypassing the White Australia policy.
 Large numbers of Chinese Indonesians began migrating to Australia in the late 1990s, fleeing the political and economic turmoil in the aftermath of the May 1998 riots and the subsequent fall of Suharto.

 Between 1986 and 1996, the Indonesian-Australian community increased to 12,128.
 According to the Immigration Museum (Melbourne), many migrants were either students on temporary visas.
 However, other migrants came under either family reunion or skilled migration programs.